I am Rush Limbaugh, highly trained broadcast specialist, meeting and surpassing all audience expectations on a daily basis.

 They can't believe somebody would actually think it.

-At the Macon Telegraph's uh website, the comments are made at a Tuesday night fundraiser for a local anti-abortion counseling center.
+At the Macon Telegraph's website, the comments are made at a Tuesday night fundraiser for a local anti-abortion counseling center.

 State Senator Nancy Schaefer, a Republican from Turnerville, Georgia, who has become an ideological ally of Zell Miller on the abortion issue, made a similar statement almost exactly a year ago, but backed off upon inquiries by the press.

-Somehow we don't think Miller is inclined to throw himself in reverse.
+Somehow, we don't think Miller is inclined to throw himself in reverse.

 I would only have one small nitpick with former Senator Zeller over this.